- Funded places available for PgCert Strategic Communication and Public Relations (January 2024 start)

 Teaching hours and attendance

-Students benefit from a delivery pattern that requires attendance at intensive day/ half-day blocks and that you can fit alongside other commitments.
+We timetable most teaching to take place on Fridays and Saturdays to enable people in full-time work or with caring responsibilities to take part.
 Your own timetable will depend on what you choose and whether you study full-time or part-time.
-We timetable most teaching to take place on Fridays and Saturdays.
 The two semesters run from September to December and mid-January to mid-April.
 Assessments are mostly due at the end of each semester.

 You must gain 60 credits from the following modules: